 How many times have you wished you had a little “nest egg”?
 How many times have family and friends asked to borrow money and you had to contemplate how to balance helping them with providing for your home?
-Or maybe you were the one who needed a little help…how does $10,000 sound?
-Financial freedom is something we all long for.
+Or maybe you were the one who needed a little help… Financial freedom is something we all long for.
 But with a little education and discipline, you may be able to make small life-changes to get you closer to the goal.

 No Better Time To Start Than Now